The following layouts are expected to be at our 2024 exhibition. Click on any of the layout names to see pictures or videos of the layout.

 Tarley (3mm, Paul Tarrant and Tim Casserley).
 Two of our club members are constructing this small 3mm gauge layout, being displayed still in its early days of construction.

-Tittlesworth (OO9, MERG South Hants Group) is a reservoir in the North of the Midlands, which had a narrow gauge railway in use during it’s construction.
+Tittesworth (OO9, MERG South Hants Group) is a reservoir in the North of the Midlands, which had a narrow gauge railway in use during it’s construction.
 In our imagined scenario the railway has been taken over as a tourist attraction.
 The layout was bought at a car boot sale and has been enhanced to make use of and demonstrate various MERG electronic kits.

-Tony’s Forest (O/14mm, Robin Edwards) “Tony was the owner of this forest in the 1890’s and he built a narrow gauge railway to bring timber down to his own saw mill.
+Tony’s Forest (O/14mm, Robin Edwards) Tony was the owner of this forest in the 1890’s and he built a narrow gauge railway to bring timber down to his own saw mill.
 This was extended during the Great War when there was an increasing need for timber.
 However it fell out of use afterwards.
 It saw a new lease of life during World War 2 when parts of it were used to get more timber and quarry stone.
 This section portrays the line coming up the hillside to a passing loop with the old line forward now disused and overgrown.
 The line reverses and continues up the hillside while a newer branch leads to a quarry which now supplies Shropshire County Council with road stone.
-The area is still known as Tony’s Forest but the railway remains known only to a few enthusiasts and the local population.”
+The area is still known as Tony’s Forest but the railway remains known only to a few enthusiasts and the local population.

 Wolfe Lowe (O, Steve Moore and Shaun Horrocks) is a small terminus station located somewhere in Staffordshire Moorlands.
 The era is LMS pre-grouping but ambiguous as to which constituent company in order to allow the layout to accommodate Midland, LNW and North Staffordshire stock.
 The layout incorporates a small sandstone quarry and iron ore mine which serves to hide the cassette operated fiddleyard.
 In the quarry, wagons are filled with stone and hauled by a private railway locomotive down to a headshunt where they are exchanged with mainline railway company engines for the final leg into the station.
 The layout’s track plan is inspired by Leintwardine from Ian Rice’s book Light Railway Layout Designs.

 Charity Layout (OO, Farnham MRC).
-Once again club members have built a layout that will be raffled at the show in aid of a charity.
+Once again club members are building a layout that will be raffled at the show in aid of a charity.
 This year the charity is “Change of Scene” in Farnham.
 They provide animal assisted learning for young people (typically 8-18) with a range of complex emotional, social and behavioural needs which cause them to flounder in education.
 This gives them confidence and self-respect through hard work with the animals.
 The children also get involved with carpentry, cooking and other skills.